 According to Cameron, Edward Wayne Edwards was a serial killer that liked to set other people up for the crimes he committed and was obsessed with the media attention surrounding murder.
 Sometimes he would pick victims based on reports he read in newspapers.
 Other times his target would be the person being set up for murder, with the victim being almost inconsequential.

 Officially, Edwards has been convicted of five deaths from 1977 to 1996, including the murder of his adopted son for insurance money.
-But there’s a growing body of investigators that believe he is responsible for some of the biggest unsolved murder cases in American history, including the Zodiac killings, the West Memphis Three, Chandra Levy, and Jon Benet Ramsey.
+But there’s a growing number of people that buy into the theory that he is responsible for some of the biggest unsolved murder cases in American history, including the Zodiac killings, the West Memphis Three, Chandra Levy, and Jon Benet Ramsey.
 Now Cameron believes Edwards may have something to do with Teresa Halbach’s death as well.